melato/openwrt-lxd/README.md

 Run without arguments to find out the available versions:

-	sudo ./build.sh
+	./build.sh

 barrier_breaker is not usable.

 The dhcp versions modify the network configuration so that the container gets its ip address from dhcp.
 They also remove the wan interface.
-You can experiment with other network configurations.

 If you use the original network configuration, which includes a DHCP server, other containers may start getting their ip addresses from the OpenWRT container (which may be useful, if you disable the LXD DHCP server).

-Ths script downloads rootfs tar.gz from openwrt.org, modifies it slightly, and generates LXD metadata.

 rootfs tarballs are downloaded in ./cache, if they are not already there.
 If you want to get fresh ones, delete the old ones first.

-The resulting images are generated in ./target/{version}/image
+The resulting images are generated in ./target/{version}/image, which should be copied to the host.
+There are also a couple of generated scripts: import.sh imports the image launch.sh <name> launches a container from the image

 The openwrt container should be privileged: